Shahi Toast Shooters

 1. Preheat the oven to 400°F (200°C).

-2. For the syrup: In a small saucepan, combine 1 cup water and 3 tablespoons brown sugar.
+2. For the syrup: In a small saucepan, combine 1 cup water and 3 tbsp brown sugar.
 Bring to a boil, then reduce heat and simmer until the sugar is fully dissolved and the syrup thickens slightly, about 5 minutes.
 Set aside.

-3. For the milk base: In another saucepan, combine 2 cups whole milk, 1 crushed cardamom pod, and 1 teaspoon brown sugar.
+3. For the milk base: In another saucepan, combine 2 cups whole milk, 1 crushed cardamom pod, and 1 tsp brown sugar.
 Cook over medium heat, stirring occasionally, until the milk reduces by half and thickens, about 15-20 minutes.
 Remove from heat and let cool slightly.

 4. For the toast: Arrange the bread pieces on a baking sheet and bake in the preheated oven until crisp and golden brown, about 20-25 minutes.